Visiting India for the First Time: What Canadian Travellers Should Know

 Good news, Uber users—the ride-sharing app is thriving in India, and it, along with its native counterpart, Ola, provide an easy and efficient way to book ground transportation from your mobile phone.
 What’s really attractive about these webapps for a Canadian travelling to India for the first time is the fact that the fare is fixed in advance, which means there’s no risk of getting ripped off by an unscrupulous driver.
 Unlike in Canada, both web apps give you the option to pay in cash in lieu of automatic credit card billing.
 You can, of course, always hail an auto-rickshaw or local taxi to get around—just be sure to negotiate the fare beforehand.

-12. Look up a local friend (if you’ve got one).
+Look up a local friend (if you’ve got one)

 There’s no better way to experience India than with someone who calls it home.
 Not only will locals be able to show you the off-the-beaten-path sites and hole-in-the-wall restaurants the guide books tend to miss, but they’ll do it with energy and enthusiasm—we’re fiercely proud of our country and love to show it off!

 Indians love haggling.
-Although it’s not done in malls (unless you’re my mother), it’s virtually a national sport in the chaotic marketplaces you’ll find in every city across India.
+Although it’s not done in malls, it’s virtually a national sport in the chaotic marketplaces you’ll find in every city across India.
 Don’t be shy to offer 30 per cent less than the quoted price, and then stand by that amount at least three times during the inevitable back-and-forth.
 If you really want the purchase, you may finally decide to budge a little as a mark of respect for the vendor.
-(Here’s how to Brush Up On Your Haggling Skills!)
+(Here’s expert advice on how to brush up on your haggling skills.)

 Very few people tip their taxi driver in India, but if you choose to do so, 100 rupees would be considered more than generous.
 In a restaurant, be sure to check your bill.
 If it indicates the service tax and service charge are included, a tip isn’t necessary.
 Otherwise, consider tipping between 10 and 15 per cent of the total (in cash) depending on your satisfaction with the service.